kubevirt-ui/kube-gateway-operator/README.md

 ## Example GateServer CR

-This example will create an oc-gate proxy server, wating for requests on URL "https://test-proxy.apps.ostest.test.metalkube.org".
+After the operator is set, users need to set up a gate server, this example will create an oc-gate proxy server, wating for requests on URL "https://test-proxy.apps.ostest.test.metalkube.org".
+One gate server can handle requests for resources from different users and over different namespaces.

 ```yaml
 apiVersion: ocgate.yaacov.com/v1beta1